FellipeFrancoCouto/flask-kanban-app/README.md

 # flask-kanban-app
 A simple productivity tool created with flask.
-Follow the re
+This app includes all the basic functionalities of a Kanban Board (creating new tasks, moving tasks between stages, and delete the tasks), but also includes an extra functionality to update the textual content of a text through the button "update"

 ## How to run (Windows):
 1. Set up the virtual environment (on the command prompt):